Atwood Stadium

 Atwood Stadium is an 11,000-seat stadium owned by Kettering University.
-It's located in the historic Carriage Town district area of downtown Flint, Michigan.
+It is located in the historic Carriage Town district area of downtown Flint, Michigan.
 In 2019 it became the home field for the Flint City Bucks, a soccer club that competes in USL League Two, as well as Powers Catholic High School.
 The annual Vehicle City Gridiron Classic also opens the high school football season at Atwood Stadium, with six to eight teams competing each season.
 The Flint Institute of Music hosts an annual Independence Day concert in the stadium, which is coordinated with Flint's fireworks display, which is launched from the Chevy Commons park, located to the south immediately across the Flint River from the stadium.

 The stadium was named after Edwin W. Atwood, who was elected as the Mayor of the City of Flint in 1920, and also donated a portion of the site for the stadium.
 It has hosted boxing matches, UAW strikes, high school football, minor-league baseball, election stump speeches, and concerts over the years.
 Originally Atwood Stadium had a natural grass field, but in 1968 began using artificial turf.
 Atwood's turf was ruled unsafe, leading to the stadium's closure in 1992.
 The stadium reopened in 1995 after $3.5 million in improvements, including a new artificial turf field, and resumed hosting football games for Flint Community Schools.